 2017 High Fidelity

-Here’s a treasure from what’s considered a mixed vintage in Napa (there were fires then, too, among other setbacks).
-A stylish operation making wine since 2002, Cliff Lede (pronounced “lady,” btw, and named after its Bordeaux-fan founder) is one of the top Stags Leap District makers.
+Here’s another treasure from what’s considered a mixed vintage in Napa (there were fires that year, too).
+Making wine since 2002, Cliff Lede (pronounced “lady,” btw, and named after its Bordeaux-fan founder) is one of the top Stags Leap District makers.
 This rich $95 blend (“inspired by the Right Bank,” the winery notes) is instantly seductive, with a dark roundness in the mouth, and waves of fruit.
 Deeply ripe blackberries and blueberries yield to soft plum and tobacco notes.
 One review I found online described the wine as “plush,” and that couldn’t be more apt.
-Made up of 48% Cabernet Franc, 43% Merlot and 9% Cabernet Sauvignon, you could almost mistake this for a young Pomerol, but its enduring dusty sweetness sings a sweet New World song.
+Made up of 48% Cabernet Franc, 43% Merlot and 9% Cabernet Sauvignon, you could almost mistake this for a youngish Pomerol, but its enduring dusty sweetness sings a New World song.
 With a dry-aged New York strip?
 Mercy, merci.

 2018 Cabernet Sauvignon

 Priest Ranch is part of Somerston Estate in Napa Valley’s eastern Vaca Mountains.
-The expansive 1,682-acre property features numerous microclimates for its 244 planted acres—and the 2018 Cabernet Sauvignon ($50) shows the winemaker’s art, blending fruit from 24 different blocks, ranging from 850 to 1,650 feet above sea level.
-The result is a full-bodied wine with appealing berry and black cherry notes, with a top layer of spiciness.
-What makes this so dynamite with food, though, is the backbone of vanilla and oak, with palate-rinsing tannins that support your entire dinner.
-I went big here, a T-bone, and had no regrets.
+The expansive 1,682-acre property features numerous microclimates on its 244 planted acres—and the 2018 Cabernet Sauvignon ($50) shows the winemaker’s art, blending fruit from 24 different blocks, ranging from 850 to 1,650 feet above sea level.
+The result is a full-bodied wine with appealing berry and black cherry notes, and a top layer of spiciness.
+What makes this so dynamite with food, though, is the backbone of vanilla and oak, with persistent tannins that support your entire dinner.
+I went big here, a T-bone, and toasted my good fortune.